I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 They’re partially right.
 Direct bookings do give you more control.

 But here’s what they miss.
 Third-party sites sometimes have exclusive rates or package deals that beat the hotel’s direct price.
-I compare both before I decide.
+I always compare both before deciding.

 The goal isn’t to follow one rule.
 It’s to know your options so you can pick the best one for your trip.